hpc-io/aiio/README.md

 Please contain Bin Dong,  dbin@lbl.gov for the questions.

 The code has source code under a modified BSD license.
+The license is a BSD license with an ADDED paragraph at the end that makes it accept improvements without a hassle.
 See below for detailed information

 ***************************